COVID-19 FAQ: Protecting our families and communities

-The coronavirus (COVID-19) pandemic is quickly sweeping across the U.S. and the whole world.
 This page includes public health resources in multiple languages that can be shared with immigrant and refugee families; relevant information on immigration policy and enforcement; and other valuable resources, including details on key programs that sick or displaced workers may need.
-Please note that conditions are evolving rapidly; we will do our best to keep this up to date.
+We will do our best to keep this up to date.

-IMPORTANT: If you or a loved one are sick or know you’ve been exposed to the coronavirus, don’t hesitate to get tested and treated, regardless of your immigration status or insurance coverage.
-See the last section for benefits information.
-State officials have confirmed that testing and treatment for COVID-19 related services will be covered by MassHealth Limited; testing and treatment for COVID-19-related services provided by hospitals and community health centers will be reimbursed by the Health Safety Net.
+- Testing and treatment for COVID-19 related services will be covered by MassHealth Limited; and testing and treatment for COVID-19-related services provided by hospitals and community health centers will be reimbursed by the Health Safety Net.

-Important: In Massachusetts, ALL residents who are tested and treated for COVID-19 will be covered, regardless of insurance or immigration status.
-See MassHealth and COVID-19 (also linked below).
+In Massachusetts, ALL residents who are tested and treated for COVID-19 will be covered, regardless of insurance or immigration status.

 - Mass.
 Department of Public Health COVID-19 resource hub, including printable handouts in English, Chinese (simplified and traditional), Spanish, Portuguese, Haitian Creole and Vietnamese

-- MassHealth and COVID-19 – guidance for patients and applicants, including info for those lacking insurance; note that Connector enrollment has been reopened through April 25
+- MassHealth and COVID-19 – guidance for patients and applicants, including info for those lacking insurance.

-- COVID-19 resource guide for immigrants in Boston, with materials available in Arabic, Cape Verdean, Chinese, French, Haitian Creole, Portuguese, Russian, Somali, Spanish and Vietnamese
+- City of Boston COVID-19 resource guide for immigrants, with materials available in Arabic, Cape Verdean, Chinese, French, Haitian Creole, Portuguese, Russian, Somali, Spanish and Vietnamese

 - Community health center information from Mass.
 League of Community Health Centers, with guidance on how to access care and English/Spanish “find a health center” tool

-- Switchboard roundup of multilingual resources (excellent and comprehensive)
+- Roundup of multilingual resources gathered by Switchboard (excellent and comprehensive)

 Coronavirus-related immigration policy and enforcement updates